 What is an Internal Developer Platform (IDP)?

 An Internal Developer Platform (IDP) streamlines your internal development process to relieve pressure on Ops.
-Think of it like Heroku on top of the tech and tools you use today.
 IDPs are helpful in compartmentalizing the complexity involved in DevOps and creating a standardized developer workflow on top of all infrastructure and tools.
 This allows for developer self-service and it prevents a zoo of unstructured scripts caused by unstructured and free-floating scripts.

 The impact of IDPs

 Let’s look at what impact an IDP actually has on your internal productivity.
-We’ve used data from teams that have built an IDP internally (Github (2500 developers), Zalando (1000 developers), Sport1 (20 developers) as well as from teams that have built their IDP with Humanitec.
+We’ve used data from teams that have built an IDP internally (Github (2500 developers), Zalando (1000 developers), Sport1 (20 developers) as well as from teams that have built their IDP with Humanitec's products.
 The data is evaluated by surveying selected teams prior to the integration as well as 6 months after adopting Humanitec/their IDP.